ZewoGraveyard/Router/README.md

 }
 ```

 Let's study the required `respond` method.
 We are passed in the request and the next responder in the responder chain.
 This gives us a lot of flexibility: we can modify the request before we pass it to the responder, and modify the response that the responder generates.
-We can also catch any errors that the responder may throw.
-This is what we are going to be doing.
+We can also catch any errors that the responder may throw:

 ```swift
 func respond(to request: Request, chainingTo next: Responder) throws -> Response {